Pure Tone Audiometry Explained

 Sensorineural hearing loss results from damage to the inner ear or auditory nerve, while conductive hearing loss is due to issues in the outer or middle ear.

-Pure tone audiometry evaluates both air and bone conduction to determine the nature of the hearing loss.
+Pure tone audiometry evaluates both air and bone conduction thresholds to determine the nature of the hearing loss.

 Components of a Pure Tone Audiometry Test